yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

     Now, you have a file called `goshimmer` that you need to execute.

-3. Open the `config.json` file and replace the `enablePlugins` field with the following to enable the spammer API endpoint and the Tangle visualizer
+3. Open the `config.json` file and replace the `enablePlugins` field with the following to enable the spammer API endpoint, the dashboard, and the Tangle visualizer

     ```bash
-    "enablePlugins":["spammer", "graph"]
+    "enablePlugins":["spammer", "graph", "dashboard"]
     ```

     :::info: